fibo/fibo.github.io/_posts/2023-03-23-my-workflow.md

 > Policies definitions should be placed into the system they are describing.

+In software development, few years ago it was used to put tests in a *tests/* folder.
+Recently the best practice is to place tests near the related code.
+For instance, if code is located in file *Foo.js*, then tests are placed in file *Foo_test.js*.
+This has several advantages, in particular it makes easier to access test code.

+I copied this idea and applied to *Project Management*: defining policies about a board using cards, makes it easier to read and update them.

+### Simplicity

+A quote from [Leonardo](https://en.wikipedia.org/wiki/Leonardo_da_Vinci) I want to share and add to this set of principles:

+> Simplicity is the ultimate sophistication.

 ## Kanban board

 Kanban is a method for optimizing the flow of business value through a process that uses a visual, work-in-progress limited & pull system.